apizzimenti/posts/posts/6 - Legacy.md

 Practice your programming skills and keep them sharp.

+It’s okay to make mistakes, and my friend David Wu said that “the smartest people you will ever know are those who learn from their successes and their failures”.
+This is unbelievably true, and it is much better to make everything a learning experience.

 Finally, this class is a great time, so working hard will only help.

 If you have questions, my email is on [this site](http://apizzimenti.com/#/contact) and